What is the difference between NATO watch straps and Zulu watch straps?

 ZULU watch straps

-- Single piece (doesn't have the read 'flap' that a NATO strap has)
+- 3-ring Zulu straps have a single piece of nylon (they don't have the read 'flap' that a NATO strap or 5-ring Zulu has)

 NATO (G10) watch straps

-- Has a rear "flap" to help keep the watch face in place
+- Has a rear "flap" if strapping to help keep the watch face in place

 Read on if you want the nitty gritty!